Mrs Harrison's Class 2024 - 2025

 The Y6 curriculum: there is a link at the bottom of this page to the Y6 curriculum overview, which outlines the learning for the year.
 Some of the texts may change based on new publications and the class’ interests.
 You will also find a document outlining the national expectations for Y6; of course some children will be working below or above these statements, but I am sure it will be a helpful guide.
 I have also attached the Y5/6 spellings that it is expected all Y6 children know in order be assessed at the ‘expected standard’.
 This runs alongside the weekly spelling activities we will complete both in class and as homework, so please practise these as often as you can with your child.

-PE: PE will take place on Mondays and Tuesdays this term.
-Swimming is on Monday throughout the Autumn term.
+PE: PE will take place on Tuesdays and Thursdays this term.
 Children should come dressed in their PE kits on these days.

 Snacks and water bottles: please ensure children bring a healthy snack for breaktime and a named water bottle (no juice) to drink from throughout the day.